aznxluvlyguy4u/wiki1/Run config setup.md

 ## Environment variables setup

-Below instructions are needed to run every seperate Serverless Gradle Module (Products / Locations / Offices ect).
+Below instructions are needed to run every seperate **Serverless** function from a Gradle Module:

+- Products
+- Locations
+- Offices

 In Intellij create a run configuration: